-- Tween and teen tampons are similar in design and function to regular tampons but they are designed to fit smaller bodies.
+- Tween and teen tampons are similar in design and function to regular tampons, but they are designed to fit smaller bodies.

 - Remember, “slim” and “light” aren’t always the same thing.
 It depends on the material they’re made from.
 A light flow tampon is less absorbent, but “slim tampons” can still have high absorbency.

-- Applicator tampons may be easier for a beginner to use, but as there are more materials, in the long run they cost more and are not as good for the environment.
+- Applicator tampons may be easier for a beginner to use, but as there are more materials, in the long run, they cost more and are not as good for the environment.
 Discuss the pros and cons with your tween.

 7 Best Easy-to-Use Tampons for Tweens

-So now we know what our tween needs, what are the leading brands of “teen tampons” ideal for beginners to wear?
+So now we know what our tween needs; what are the leading brands of “teen tampons” ideal for beginners to wear?

 We’ve included here some leading brands of tampons for beginners.
 All are smaller in size and made for lighter flows.
 As we mentioned above, once her technique improves and she’s comfortable with how they feel inserted, she can move on to a heavier flow or “Super” tampon.

 Tampax Pearl tampons are great for tweens just starting out.
-There simple design makes them comfortable to insert.
+Their simple design makes them comfortable to insert.
 Once she has the hang of things, you can increase the size to suit her flow.
 We Love that they come in multipacks, ideal for your changing flow throughout a period.
 They’re one of the only brands we can find that sell Light tampons in big boxes!

 A popular choice for active girls, U by Kotex Fitness tampon should give them more reassurance against leaks.
 The regular size is not too intimidating for a beginner as it comes in a compact applicator fit.
 You’ll also get a small compact carry case.

 Similarly, Playtex Sport is another popular tween and teen tampon option.
 The “360 protection” means the tampon goes in small but expands in all directions when absorbing.
-The contoured tips makes it easier to insert.
+The contoured tips make it easier to insert.

 U by Kotex Click Compact tampons are a good starting point for any tween or teen.
 These applicator tampons will ease their journey into womanhood with their easy applicator system.
-Simply pull the lower end once comfortably in place, they’ll expand to a regular sized tampon.
+Simply pull the lower end once comfortably in place, they’ll expand to a regular-sized tampon.

 If you’re seeking something even smaller to start, try OB Pro Comfort Minis (no applicator).

-The band name may not be as well known, but if it’s variety you’re after to test out her flow size and get her used to the tampon insertion process, Cora is a great starting point for a tween.
-These organic tampons come with an applicator and three different sizes for throughout her period, but definitely start with the lite, the supers can be intimidating.
+The band name may not be as well known, but if it’s a variety you’re after to test out her flow size and get her used to the tampon insertion process, Cora is a great starting point for a tween.
+These organic tampons come with an applicator and three different sizes for throughout her period, but definitely start with the lite; the supers can be intimidating.